kiba/Writings/atg/chp6_diplomacy.md

 Somehow that didn't feel all that egregious to diplomat Gerry Parkinson.
 For sure, he was a participant in this himself, especially as he walked across a moon to meet with the leader of an amphibious species, the Ohnes.

-Accompanying him was Doctor Daniel Jackson himself, who was a diplomat himself, despite or rather because of his training.
+Accompanying him was Doctor Daniel Jackson himself, who found himself a victim of a misunderstanding.
+More importantly, Jackson was the leading expert on alien cultures.
+To many in the galaxy, he was the face of Earth, not the diplomatic corp.
+Thankfully, he was a pretty good diplomat himself.

 "You do the translation and I do the talking, correct?"
 Parkinson said.
 "Then we discuss the demand together."